 - What do I do if I am caught outside in a lightning storm?

 As soon as you hear thunder, stop all outdoor activities immediately and safely get into a building or a hard-topped vehicle.
 It may be tempting to get into a golf cart or a lean-to, but those will not provide adequate protection.
 If you absolutely cannot get to safety, try to stay away from open fields, hilltops, tall trees or other tall objects.
-Drop to your knees and crouch, but do not lie flat on the ground.
+Go to the lowest place possible, such as a ravine or valley, and squat in a baseball catchers position – with your heels touching, ears covered, and head between your knees.
+Minimize contact with the ground – do NOT lie flat.
 You should avoid water and anything metal, such as golf clubs or bicycles.

 - What do I do if I am driving during a storm?